-According to Blackbaud, there is no evidence to believe that any data will be misused, disseminated, or otherwise made publicly available.
+According to Blackbaud, there is no evidence to support the belief that any data will be misused, disseminated, or otherwise made publicly available.
 Blackbaud indicates that it has hired a third-party team of experts, including a team of forensics accountants, to continue monitoring for any such activity.
 Nevertheless, out of an abundance of caution, we want to make you aware of the incident.

-Blackbaud is providing you with access to Single Bureau Credit Monitoring services at no charge.
+We are providing you with access to Single Bureau Credit Monitoring services at no charge.
 Services are for 24 months from the date of enrollment.
 When changes occur to your Experian credit file, notification is sent to you the same day the change or update takes place with the bureau.
-In addition, Blackbaud is providing you with proactive fraud assistance to help with any questions you might have.
-In the event you become a victim of fraud you will also have access to remediation support from a CyberScout Fraud Investigator.
+In addition, we are providing you with proactive fraud assistance to help with any questions you might have.
+In the event you become a victim of fraud you will also have access remediation support from a CyberScout Fraud Investigator.
+In order for you to receive the monitoring service described above, you must enroll by .
 The enrollment instructions are included in this letter.
 For more information on identity theft prevention and these services, including instructions on how to activate your complimentary two-year membership, please see the additional information provided in this letter.

-This letter also provides other precautionary measures that you can take to protect your personal information, including placing a fraud alert and/or security freeze on your credit files, and/or obtaining a free credit report.
+This letter also provides precautionary measures that you can take to protect your personal information, including placing a fraud alert and/or security freeze on your credit files, and/or obtaining a free credit report.
 Additionally, you should always remain vigilant in reviewing your financial account statements and credit reports for fraudulent or irregular activity on a regular basis and report any suspicious activity to the proper authorities.